sametsoekel/pump_it_up/README.md

  -   Because the feature `scheme_name` has %47 missing variables, rid it off.

- -   After ridding off unnecesary features (it may change!), there is no observations with over 20% deficiency rate
+ -   After ridding off unnecesary features (it may change!), there is no observations with over 20% missing rate

+ -   Most missing values are indicated by nothing, they need to be filled with NA.

+ -   IT MEANS THERE ABSOLUTELY ARE OBSERVATIONS OVER %20 MISSING RATIO.